friskdreemurr66669/comradescript/README.md

 ## documentation
 - you need a main function
 - semicolons
+- comments use //
+- WE (team of one person) didn't forget about inputs, WE couldn't get it working

 ### variable declaration
 variables cannot be local (can't be declared in functions and ifs and stuff) because that would be private ownership of a variable